njeleniauskas/audio-player/readme.md

 **AudioBufferSourceNode**
 An `AudioBufferSourceNode` can only be started/stopped once.
-Therefore, any start or restart of a buffer needs to initiate an new source node to operate correctly.
+Therefore, any start or restart of a buffer needs to initiate a new source node to operate correctly.
 Essentially, they need to be treated like temporary instances, rather than a dedicated audio buffer (akin to other music programming environments).

 **Gain Changes**
-When setting gain changes is is sometimes necessary to explicitly set an intitial value with `SetValueAtTime` before using `exponentialRampToValueAtTime` to the new value to avoid errant audio clicks.
+When setting gain changes it is sometimes necessary to explicitly set an intitial value with `SetValueAtTime` before using `exponentialRampToValueAtTime` to the new value to avoid errant audio clicks.

+In addition to this, changing gain at present rapidly induces zipper noise.
+This may be an API-level problem, but should be eventually investigated.